What’s happening to the mother?

 In some women, the navel bulges outwards.
 This is completely harmless and will return to normal by itself after birth.

 The baby has now begun to make faces and suck its thumb.
-It can move by sound, distinguish between light and darkness, and you may be able to feel hiccuping in the form of regular little bumps which come and go.
+It reacts to sound and can distinguish between light and darkness.

 The baby will weigh around 350 grams during week 20 of the pregnancy and will be about the size of a honeydew melon.
 At this stage, most babies are about the same size.
-This makes it beneficial to determine the term using ultrasound at this time.
+This makes it beneficial to determine the due date using ultrasound at this time.

 Routine ultrasound examination of pregnant women